 We may communicate with you using email, SMS, and other channels (sometimes through automated means) as part of our effort to market our products or services, administer or improve our products or services, or for other reasons stated in this Privacy Notice.
 You have an opportunity to withdraw consent to receive such direct marketing communications, as permitted by law.

-If you no longer wish to receive correspondence, emails, or other communications from us, you may opt-out by submitting a request through the following form [INSERT LINK], or by using the UNSUBSCRIBE link in any email communication you may have received.
+If you no longer wish to receive correspondence, emails, or other communications from us, you may opt-out by submitting a request through the following form shopilyme@gmail.com or by using the UNSUBSCRIBE link in any email communication you may have received.
 Further, you may express you communication preferences by:

 Noting your preferences at the time you register your account with the Site [or our mobile application];